 One straightforward way to hit your nutrition goals is to snack on a protein bar.
 You can also choose from a million flavors, including chocolate, vanilla, blueberry and peanut butter.
 Always read the labels before you buy and be cautious of brands with high levels of sugar.

 Don’t forget to factor in cost.
 Some protein bars are overpriced since you’re paying for the brand name.
-But if you shop around, you can find the same benefits with a lower price tag.
+But if you shop around at Spice Kitchen + Bar, you can find the same benefits with a lower price tag.